Jill Biden stops in Alaska on her way to Tokyo Olympics - WHIZ News

 On Saturday, the first lady will dedicate a room in the residence of the U.S. chief of mission to former U.S. Sen. Daniel Inouye, D-Hawaii, and his wife, Irene Hirano Inouye.
 The senator died in 2012, and his wife died last year.

-On her way back from Tokyo, Jill Biden is set to tour a Honolulu vaccination clinic before she returns to Washington.
+On Jill Biden’s way back from Tokyo, she is set to tour a Honolulu vaccination clinic before returning to Washington.

 Tokyo’s COVID-19 infections surged to a six-month high Wednesday with 1,832 new cases logged just two days before the Games open.